Automating Repetitive Tasks in BSD Using Shell Scripting

 Writing Your First BSD Shell Script

-Creating a shell script in BSD involves writing a sequence of commands in a plain text file and ensuring it can be executed.
-This process allows users to automate repetitive tasks efficiently.
-The first step is to open a terminal and create a new script file using a text editor such as vi or nano.
-By naming the file with a .sh extension, it becomes easier to recognize as a shell script.
+Creating a shell script in BSD requires writing a sequence of commands in a plain text file and setting it to run as an executable program.
+This approach lets users automate repetitive tasks efficiently and reduce manual work.
+Start by opening a terminal and creating a new script file with a text editor such as vi

 Automating File Management Tasks